Maternity Home Tax Credit

 If a maternity home has a change in business functions that impacts their qualifying status, they must contact the Department of Social Services within 30 days.
 The Department of Social Services will review the eligibility to participate in the tax credit and notify the agency of the determination within 30 days of receiving the notification of change.

 - (Step 4) A donor contributes to a qualified maternity home.
-Note: There is a $100 minimum contribution, of which 50% is tax-credit-eligible.
+Note: There is a $100 minimum contribution.
 Donors can claim up to a $50,000 credit per tax year.

 (Step 5) The maternity home and the taxpayer must complete their portion of the Maternity Home Tax Credit Application.
 Applications and supporting documentation must be submitted to DSS by the qualified home within twelve (12) months of the donation date.
 Applications received after one year of the donation date will be void and the right to the tax credit is forfeited.
 Required documentation varies depending on the type of donation: